 The reason I bring up the fact that it eulogized a generation for this post is because of the fact that Unforgiven was entirely rooted in it; every element that made it what it was borrowed from the old classics, and that included direction, music, writing, and cinematography.

 It’s been forty five years since Neil Armstrong and Edwin “Buzz” Aldrin became the first two men to walk on the moon.
 The more unbelievable fact for us, however, is that apparently had cameras that could run at five hundred frames per second back then, as well.

-For thirty minutes, the launch of Apollo 11 was filmed by a camera on location at 500 FPS.
+For thirty seconds, the launch of Apollo 11 was filmed by a camera on location at 500 FPS.
 The ending result was a stretched out to about eight minutes, and gave us one of our sharpest looks ever at the launch of a spacecraft.
 Obviously, the content shown is a breathtaking sight on its own, but I really found myself focusing on the aesthetics of the video itself after a few repeat views.
 How amazing is it that we’re able to see footage this sharp, fluid, and clear from 1969?
 Shot originally on 16MM film, the film was spotlessly converted to HD for us to be able to view online.
 Check it out for yourself, and stick around for the commentary by Spacecraft Films‘ Mark Gray.
 For a video that lasts just under ten minutes, what you learn for nearly its entire duration is half of the enjoyment.